Control Mapper

 Saving and loading of user data is handled by the UserDataStore component on the Rewired Input Manager.
 By default, this component does not exist on the Rewired Input Manager.
 Without this component, data will never be saved or loaded and will not persist between game sessions.

 If you add a UserDataStore derived component to the Rewired Input Manager, it will be used to save and load data.
-Rewired includes a UserDataStore_PlayerPrefs component which will use PlayerPrefs to save the controller data.
-Simply add this component to your Rewired Input Manager and data will be loaded and saved as needed.
+Rewired includes multiple UserDataStore components which you can use to save the controller data.
+Simply add the component of your choice to your Rewired Input Manager and data will be loaded and saved as needed.

 Control Mapper will save data when any of the following occur: